Decimation/RazorSharp/README.md

 # Goals

-RazorSharp aims to provide functionality similar to that of ClrMD, WinDbg SOS, and Reflection but in a faster and more efficient way, while also exposing more underlying metadata.
+`RazorSharp` aims to provide functionality similar to that of `ClrMD`, `WinDbg SOS`, and `Reflection` but in a faster and more efficient way, while also exposing more underlying metadata.
-RazorSharp also allows for manipulation of the CLR and low-level operations with managed objects.
-Additionally, RazorSharp doesn't require attachment of a debugger to the process to acquire metadata.
+`RazorSharp` also allows for manipulation of the CLR and low-level operations with managed objects.
+Additionally, `RazorSharp` doesn't require attachment of a debugger to the process to acquire metadata.
 All metadata is acquired through memory; no debugging is necessary or used.

 # Usage

-RazorSharp must be set up to use certain features.
+`RazorSharp` must be set up to use certain features.

 Setup: